discipl/discipl-law-reg/doc/Expressions.md

 #### CREATE

-The `CREATE` expression does not accept any operands and can only be used on facts.
-It ensures that a given facts is the result of an action and not defined elsewhere.
+The `CREATE` expression can be used to make sure that a fact is created as a result of an action.
+This prevents the usage of facts that are defined elsewhere outside the model and gives better control over the execution flow.
+At the same time, it is possible to enforce that other fact must exist in the context at the time of creation.
+Later in the program, all these facts can be referenced with the `PROJECTION` expression.

 ```json
 {